rancher/docs/content/rancher/v2.x/en/concepts/catalogs/_index.md

 - **Library**

 	The Library Catalog includes charts curated by Rancher.
-Rancher stores charts in a git repository to expedite the fetch and update of charts.
+Rancher stores charts in a Git repository to expedite the fetch and update of charts.
 In Rancher 2.0, only global catalogs are supported.
 Support for cluster-level and project-level charts will be added in the future.

 	This catalog features Rancher Charts, which include some [notable advantages](#chart-types) over native Helm charts.

 - **Helm Stable**

-	This catalog includes native [Helm charts](https://github.com/kubernetes/helm/blob/master/docs/chart_template_guide/getting_started.md), both of which are maintained by the Kubernetes community.
+	This catalog, , which is maintained by the Kubernetes community, includes native [Helm charts](https://github.com/kubernetes/helm/blob/master/docs/chart_template_guide/getting_started.md).
 This catalog features the largest pool of apps, but is also the most complex way to deploy charts within Rancher.

 - **Helm Incubator**